Laravel-Samples/Laravel-Real-time_Socket-io/README.md

 ### Home page real-time message updating:

-Under the Home page title lays a quotation, this text box can be updated in real time by registered users.
-All new messages are saved to the database and by default the system print the last massage save, if none, it gets a Laravel Inspire quote.
-Open two browser windows and see the message sent in the dashboard changing in real time the Home page message.
+Under the Home page title lays a quotation, this text box can be updated in real time by logged users.
+All new messages are saved to the database and by default the system print the last massage added, if none, it gets a Laravel Inspire quote.

+### How it works:
+To change the home page message you'll need to register and login in the app - write new messages in the dashboard and in other browser tab you'll be able to see the home page message being updated in real time.

 ### The customization of the User Registration includes: